 What would happen if you suddenly blew a tire or needed an emergency repair?
-Could you afford to fix it or be without that mode of transportation?
-A recent survey from the Federal Reserve found that only 53% of participants could cover a hypothetical emergency expense costing $400 without selling something or borrowing money.
+Could you afford to fix it or be without that mode of transportation.
 Give yourself peace of mind and consider stashing some or all of your refund in a vehicle emergency fund.
 The emergency fund will help you cover sudden bad luck and critical repairs, and even pay for a rental while your vehicle is at the dealership getting fixed.

 Remember, we’re auto finance experts, not tax experts.
 Before you decide how to spend your refund, research all of your options to help you make the best choice.
+This KEYS Online tax course could help.
 Use our payment and loan calculator to see how financing a vehicle can fit into your budget.